Become An ESB Coach | Effective School Boards

 1. Communicate why school systems exist

-2. Communicate why school boards exist
+2. Communicate why school boards and why superintendents exist

 3. Communicate the intention behind, “student outcomes don’t change until adult behaviors change”